Sentino2/frontend-assessment/README.md

 # Frontend Assessment - Multi-Step Application Form

-A React Next.js TypeScript application that replicates the exact design from the provided screenshots.
+A React Next.js TypeScript application trying to replicate the frontend Coding task.
 This is a multi-step application form for driver job applications with a modern, responsive UI.

 ## Features